cguzman79/SQL-Project/README.md

 # SQL-Project
-Created a database for an imaginary university to track students and their personal information.
+Created a database on SQL Server for an imaginary university to track students and their personal information.